7 reasons why your credit score dropped

 5. Closing a credit card

-Here’s a common culprit of credit score drops: closing an old account.
+Here’s a common (yet probably unexpected) culprit of credit score drops—closing an old account.
 Lenders prefer accounts to stay active, even if they’re not carrying balances.
 Keeping old accounts open also ensures that your total credit limit stays higher, which helps your credit utilization ratio.

-If you’re considering closing a credit card account, take this approach instead: set up a recurring monthly payment to the account to keep it active, and ensure the card is paid off every month.
+If you’re considering closing a credit card account, take this approach instead—set up a recurring monthly payment (like a utility bill or subscription) using the card to keep it active, and ensure it’s paid off every month.

 6. Paying off auto and/or student loans